Sheynar/fox-fall/README.md

 #### Keyboard
 - Arrow keys to move the map
 - `Ctrl` and up/down arrow keys to zoom in and out
+- `Ctrl` and left/right arrow keys to rotate

 ### Basic usage